kvz/cronlock/README.md

 `ls -al` has not finished yet, another one is not started.
 This works on 1 server, as the default `CRONLOCK_HOST` of `localhost` is used.

-In this setup, `cronlock` works much like Tim Kay's [solo](https://github.com/timkay/solo), except `cronlock` requires redis, so I recommend using Tim Kay's solution here.
+In this setup, cronlock works much like Tim Kay's [solo](https://github.com/timkay/solo), except cronlock requires Redis, so I recommend using Tim Kay's solution here.

 ### Distributed